minalaz/Practicing-Selenium-TestNg-POM/README.md

 Assignment 21 (POM patterns):

  -  Do the same task as for Assignment20, however use the new patterns (POM) that we did in the lecture.
 It is necessary to create three separate projects and apply a different pattern in each one.

+NOTE: The path to chromedriver.exe needs to be set according to the path on the user's computer for this code to work properly.
+It is located in the BaseTest class, in the @BeforeClass method.